-1.1 Our focuses over the previous year.
+1.1 Our focuses over previous years

-This has been the second year of our Crystallise Carbon project.
+This has been the third year of our Crystallise Carbon project.
 In year one we focussed on producing estimates for our scope 1, 2, and 3 emissions.
-This year we have updated and extended those models, but have also begun to consider how to reduce and offset the emissions we have identified.
-Although the quality of evidence for the effectiveness for offsetting schemes is not high, we decided to move ahead with this approach for now.
+In year two we updated and extended those models, and considered how to reduce and offset the emissions we have identified.
+This year we have identified AI use as a potential driver of increased scope 3 emissions for Crystallise, and this will likely drive modelling updates in 2025-2026.

-1.2 Our focuses over the next year and beyond.
+1.2 Our focus over the next year and beyond.